TimothyL96/ML-Technical/README.md

 #### Generating schema:

-Generate migration diff from a base and new DB (see gradle.properties):
+Generate migration with diff between a base and a main DB (see gradle.properties):

 `./gradlew liquibaseDiffChangelog -PrunList='diff' -Pdesc=description`

-The application will run with H2 in memory DB.
+The application will run with H2 in-memory DB.

 ---